zhoubin-me/lushi_script/README.md

 For discussion, welcome to our QQ Group: 832946624

-For bug reporting, please go to issues page to submit
+For bug reporting, please go to [Issues](https://github.com/zhoubin-me/lushi_script/issues) page to submit

 ## Installation